Sorry for the delayed release of this news. Things have been quite busy around here.

 -Peace Corps Ecuador Site has info on the country and details about what volunteers do there

--Wikipedia entry with lots of opportunity for exploration
+-Wikipedia entry with lots of opportunity for e

 -CIA World Factbook, presumably with the most up-to-date information on the government and economy